We want to help you foster transformative experiences for your patients and your community. That’s why we’re there for you every step of the way.

 Not only will you get access to our proven marketing and operational toolkit, but Curio Investment Fund sponsored franchisees may also receive financial support in the form of:

 Franchisees seeking to be considered for Fund sponsorship must apply for consideration as a franchisee and indicate their interest in sponsorship during the standard franchisee process.
 To do so, they must answer the question regarding meeting preliminary eligibility requirements in the standard franchise application process regarding women, BIPOC, and disabled veterans.

-*The valuation methodology of the buyout structure is agreed upon in advance when an agreement to sponsor the franchisee becomes official.
+*The valuation methodology of the buyout structure is agreed upon in an operating agreement between the franchise and the Fund.